KabuCreative/cv-benchtops/accessories.md

 ## Hittich

-We are the exclusive local suppliers of Hittech accessories and fittings.
-Hittech are world leaders in the accessories and fittings market, delivering superior quality and functionality.
+We are the exclusive local suppliers of Hittich accessories and fittings.
+Hittich are world leaders in the accessories and fittings market, delivering superior quality and functionality.
 Popular Hittich accessories and fittings include:

 <div class="row brand">
   <div class="col-1-3">